 A Public Lands Tree Cutting Permit is required before any tree work can be done on public lands, parks or covenanted areas.
 For information on tree cutting permits for boulevards, visit Tree Cutting Permit: Boulevards.

 Tree work is described in the following categories:

-Before submitting your application for a Municipal Boulevard Tree Permit for tree work on public land, you will need to:
+Before submitting your Public Lands Tree Cutting Permit Application for tree work on public land, you will need to:

-- find a tree contractor from the list provided.
-Obtain a quote and scope of work to be included in your application
+- find a tree contractor from the list provided

-- get neighbourhood approval.
-Contact your neighbours within a 30-metre radius for low-impact work or a 50-metre radius for medium or high-impact work, and have them sign the neighbourhood consent form.
+- obtain neighbourhood approval.
+Contact your neighbours within a 30-metre radius for low-impact work, 50-metre radius for medium-impact work, or 150-metre radius for high-impact work, and have them sign the neighbourhood consent form.
 A minimum of 80 per cent of your neighbours needs to approve to work before you can submit your application.

 b. include a sketch or legal plan indicating legal ownership of the trees

-c. tag all trees being considered for work for inspection by municipal staff
+c. tag all trees being considered for work for inspection by the Parks Department

 d. include the signed consent forms you obtained from your neighbours.
-While only 80 per cent consent is required to submit your application, the District will send letters to any neighbours from whom you do not receive consent forms to ensure that all neighbours have been given a chance to comment
+Eighty percent consent is required to submit your application, if you cannot contact a resident, the District will send a second notification to ensure that all neighbours have been given a chance to comment